 The ship is reasonably straight forward in design, with cabins on all decks, the better class ones being higher up in the ship.
-Lounges fore and aft, with 2 pools on the aft deck separated by a tennis court.
+Lounges fore and aft, with 2 pools on the aft deck separated by a tennis court, restaurant on A deck.
 The twin blue winged funnels dominating the whole scene aloft.

 Looking aft from the bridge wing

 The ship was showing her age, although she was not really tatty at all, maintenance was going on all the time and she was really very clean and well looked after.
 The riveted lifeboats, recessed into the hull were over the main deck which was the only deck which ran all the way round the hull and this would become one of my favourite spots for strolling around while at sea.
 On the quayside curious people stood and looked at the ship while I was one of the more fortunate ones who was staring back from the ship itself.
 In-spite of the chaos of embarkation things were peaceful and quiet on board, but the bustle was increasing as the departure time drew nearer.

 Telescopic gangway in use during 1997